gmlewis/go-nomadnet/tooling/tui-parity/README.md

 each renders, and compare them so an agent can continuously verify **behavioral parity** while porting.

-It was built while producing [`TUI-ANALYSIS.md`](../../TUI-ANALYSIS.md), which documents the original's behavior and the Go port's current gaps.
+The original's behavior and the Go port's current gaps are documented in the consolidated [`TODO.md`](../../TODO.md) ("Source of truth — reference facts" section).
 Use these tools to keep that analysis honest as the port progresses.

 ## Why this exists